close

 One significant idea that we can take away from this article is that Germany is a country that, throughout history, has been defined by its inhabitants.
 We can see that the lands of Germany have continually been defined by the people that made them their home, whether that be the Saxons, the Alemanni, or the Germani.
 This certainly isn’t the case for other civilisations throughout history, with most groups of people being defined by the area or place that they inhabited (the Romans being from Rome, the Greeks being from Greece).

 This gives Germany a rather unique standing: the country has never been defined by one group of people.
-Rather, Germany has been historically a land where all sorts of people can come together and live together - an interesting idea to ponder.
+Rather, Germany has been historically a land where all sorts of people can come together and live together.

 William Nehra